jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 # It Depends - Revisited
 At the start of this blog, I said that choosing whether to start with design or TDD depends upon the context and scope of the problem being addressed.
 Here are a few of my guidelines:
 * Start with __TDD__ when the problem is well defined with a narrow scope.
 I suspect that most data structures and algorithms studied in academia would fall into this category.
 * Start with __Design__ when the problem's definition is a bit fuzzy with a more broad scope.
-Design will bring the problem more sharply into focus by better understaind the domain.
+Design will bring the problem more sharply into focus by better understand the domain.
 Then use __TDD__ to drive the implementation. __NOTE:__ Depending upon the problem's fuzziness, you may not even be able to begin with __Design__.
 The problem may require a [Use Case Diagram](https://en.wikipedia.org/wiki/Use_case_diagram) or other architectural analysis, until the components are understood well enough and their __Design__ may begin.
 * Start with __Design__ if the problem is being implemented by a team.
 This will help identify the boundaries and API contracts, which will more clearly identify what's expected of each component in the design and how it communicates its expectations and obligations.

 Great software engineering isn’t about rigidly following one methodology but knowing when to switch tools.
 Whether you start with TDD or design first, the goal is the same: writing maintainable, reliable code.